 If we take a look at the new and free Ptolus Player’s Guide pages 24-26, we can see that 5E has 12 classes, and the Cypher version comes with only 4 Types.
 Why is that?

 The meat of 5E characters comes from their Class, but in Cypher, this is broken down to Type, Flavor, and Foci.
-So although there are only four main Types, there are 3 Flavors for each, netting us twelve choices to chose from.
-Further, each will then be free to choose from dozens of Foci and put a unique touch on their character.
+So although there are only four main Types, there are 3 Flavors for each, netting us twelve options to choose from.
+Further, each will then be free to choose from dozens of Foci and put a unique spin on their character.

 So although all our magic-users will be Adepts, using Type Flavors and Foci, we will be able to recreate all known archetypes for our game - Clerics, Druids, Wizards and such.